Home » Volunteer Programs »

 From one destination to the next, you won’t need to worry about a thing.
 All your in-country transport and accommodation will be arranged by our local teams on the gap year Sri Lanka experience.
 This helps to ensure that your experience abroad is as smooth as possible.
 Our team will arrange numerous activities for you to enjoy and engage in during your trip.
 For any spare time, our local experts will be able to help you discover the impressive range of activities you can get involved in during your trip to Sri Lanka.
 A portion of your time will also be dedicated to making a difference within a community in Sri Lanka.
 This will allow you to put your skills and enthusiasm into practice to make a meaningful difference to local communities overseas.

 The trip’s group set-up makes the gap year Sri Lanka experience an exceptional social occasion.
 You have the chance to meet individuals from across the globe, forming friendships that will last a lifetime.
 You will stay together for your entire adventure, sharing moments and memories that will stay with you forever.
-You will also have the chance to immerse yourself with members of the local community, making your time in Sri Lanka even more special.
+You will also have the chance to immerse yourself with members of the local community, making your gap year programs in Sri Lanka even more special.

 EXPLORING SRI LANKA